FreunzWa/FW_sync/medicine/psychiatry/mood_disorders/depression.md

             - inability to concentrate
             - loss of energy/ chronic fatigue
             - psychomotor retardation
+    + Adjunct
+        * With anxious distress
+        * With mixed features
+        * With melancholic features
+        * With atypical features
+        * With psychotic features

+# Classification

+- Winokurs Depressive spectrum
+    + states that men present differently to women with the following constellation of symptoms
+        * antisocial , alcohol abussing, angry, restive
 - medical
     + prognosis
         * major complication is suicidal ideation, which maybe a marker of severity

 # Clinical assessment
 + differentials
     * Other psychiatric disorders
         - Borderline personality disorder